openstreetmap/help-website/site/content/questions/28756/not-all-digitized-data-are-available-for-download/index.md

 1
 </div>
 <div class="comment-text">
 <p>I am getting even less than 1MB of the data for that region (may be a bit different due to screen size).
-You may see the screenshots: <a href="http://help.openstreetmap.org/upfiles/osm_data.JPG">First one</a> is the data directly exported from the osm.org while <a href="http://help.openstreetmap.org/upfiles/osm_data2.JPG">secondly one</a> shows the data downloaded from the mirror sites recommended by OSM (geofabrik/cloudmade).
+You may see the screenshots: <span>First one</span> is the data directly exported from the osm.org while <span>secondly one</span> shows the data downloaded from the mirror sites recommended by OSM (geofabrik/cloudmade).
 If direct export we can figure out the outline of the all roads (with the help of points) while many of them are even missing from mirror site data.</p>
 </div>
 <div id="comment-28805-info" class="comment-info">
 <span class="comment-age">(05 Dec '13, 11:18)</span> <span class="comment-user userinfo">GoldenCompass</span>